Mental Health & Suicide:

-A Community Conversation
+Mental Health & Suicide – A Community Conversation

 • To learn more, or to chat online visit the official 988 website: 988lifeline.org

-• Creating space for an open conversation, without judgment, advice-giving, or telling the other what to do.
-Often, a calm, compassionate listening ear is all that’s needed to de-escalate a crisis situation.
+• Often, a calm, compassionate listening ear is all that’s needed to de-escalate a crisis situation.

-• have you thought about suicide?
+• Have you thought about suicide?

-• do you have a plan?
+• Do you have a plan?

-• do you have the means to act on this plan?
+• Do you have the means to act on this plan?

-• what keeps you going?
+• What keeps you going?

-• who are your supports?
+• Who are your supports?

-• what do you need?
+• What do you need?

 • Not talking about suicide is the problem!
 It’s uncomfortable but it is essential to save lives.
 When we don’t talk about mental health and suicide, we contribute to the stigma around these issues, and the isolation and shame of those at risk.

-988 Suicide & Crisis Lifeline – Call / text 988 or visit 988lifeline.org
+988 Suicide & Crisis Lifeline – Call or text 988 or visit 988lifeline.org

-NH Rapid Response Access Point – Call / Text 1-833-710-6477 or visit nh988.com
+NH Rapid Response Access Point – Call or text 1-833-710-6477 or visit nh988.com

 Crisis Text Line – Text NAMI to 741741 or visit the National site for NAMI